BurkovBA/BurkovBA.github.io/content/blog/2022-11-11-1/index.md

 $\lambda {\bf d^{(\infty)}} = C M P M^T {\bf d^{(\infty)}}$

-The matrix $C M P M^T$ is row-stochastic, so its main eigenvalue is 1 and main eigenvector is $(1, 1, ..., 1)^T$.
-Hence, we are interested in the second largest eigenvalue and corresponding eigenvector.

 Hence, ECI of a country $c$ is ${\bf d^{(\infty)}}[с]$.

 Similarly, PCI of product $p$ corresponds to ${\bf u^{(\infty)}}[p]$, where $\lambda {\bf u^{(\infty)}} = P M^T C M {\bf u^{(\infty)}}$.